i10e, 2026 memo

 The upside opportunities for i10e are a large acquisition for our intelligence technology, or we build into an OpenAI-level startup, where we sell intelligence for a billion robots.

-I am raising a small F+F round, around £250k, which gives up to 18 months of runway – enough time to support ths initial research and then raising a larger round.
-I am not advertising this, this is limited to angel investors I have worked with before.
+I am raising a small F+F round, around £250k, which gives up to 18 months of runway – enough time to support this initial research and then raising a larger round once it makes sense.
+I’m looking for my first backers, who are comfortable taking early bets.